dbosoft/YaNco/README.md

         c.WithLogger(new MyLogger()));
 ```

->**Please note:** In versions below 5.0 we used the IRfcRuntime interface for runtime replacement by dependency injection.
-IRfcRuntime is now deprecated.
+>**Please note:** In versions below 5.0 we used the IRfcRuntime interface implemented by type RfcRuntime.
+IRfcRuntime and RfcRuntime are now deprecated.
-The new SAPRfcRuntime can be replaced, too, see below for functional IO patterns.
-ConfigureRuntime now configures the runtime settings instead of IRfcRuntime.
+The new **SAPRfcRuntime** has a different concept (see below for functional IO patterns).
+Therefore ConfigureRuntime now configures the runtime settings used to create a new SAPRfcRuntime.

 ### RfcContext